Christmas cards and trees: what to buy and how to recycle

 The M&S Sparks members club

 If you’re an M&S shopper, you can continue to support tree planting by joining the Sparks members club.
-Select the Woodland Trust as your chosen charity and M&S will donate 1p to us for every transaction.
-Sparks members have already raised £90,000 for the Trust – that's enough to plant 36,000 trees.
+Select the Woodland Trust as your chosen charity and M&S will donate 1p to us for every transaction - Sparks members have already helped us plant thousands of trees!

 We don’t have an ‘official position’ on Christmas trees because we don’t manage our estate for commercial interest.
 But here is some general advice on how to source and dispose of your tree sustainably.